-This feature is located in mid-Wadi Abu Dom and thus in an entirely different topographical situation.
-The three structures in the ruins of El Tuweina are clearly distinguished from each other; for now, they are designated simply Object 1 (remains of low walls), Object 2 (the mound with walls), and Object 3 (a second mound with higher walls).
+The structure of El Tuweina is located in mid-Wadi Abu Dom and thus in an entirely different topographical situation.
+The three structures in the ruins of El Tuweina are clearly distinguished from each other; for now, they are designated simply Object 1 (remains of low walls), Object 2 (the mound with middle range walls), and Object 3 (a second mound with higher walls).